Queensmead Recreation Ground, London Borough of Bromley

 QUEENSMEAD RECREATION GROUND RESTORATION OPTIONS

 The following four design options were shared with stakeholders and park users at the first onsite drop in event on 23rd January 2025, visible on this webpage and displayed at the September public consultation.
-The updated designs mentioned above will be shared when available on this webpage.
+The updated designs based on public feedback and flood modelling will be shared when available on this webpage.

 Option 1 – Do nothing, leave the river in the concrete channel.